-Read the beginning of this Work in Progress right now!
+Read the beginning of the story right now!

-A half hour later, he was reeling in his third fish.
+Half an hour later, he was reeling in his third fish.
 As he reached for his net, he heard raised voices.
-Glancing over, he saw two men walking along the shore…not far from the gravel road that cut through the woods to the main highway.
+Glancing over, he saw two men walking along the shore, not far from the gravel road that cut through the woods to the highway.
 He couldn’t make out who they were, but that didn’t bother him.
-Plenty of people visited this end of the lake for hiking and fishing, not to mention the cabins for rent further down, and the larger lake homes on the other side.
+Plenty of people visited this end of the lake for hiking and fishing, not to mention the cabins for rent further down and the larger lake homes on the other side.

 The voices grew louder and with the sound carrying across the water, Bill could almost make out what the two men were saying.
 Not that he really cared.
 He just wanted them to go further down the beach and away from his fishing spot.

 When he dropped the line, the voices stopped.
 Relieved, he glanced back and saw the second man was picking up a long stick.
 At the last moment, Bill realized the stick was a rifle.
 As his eyes widened in surprise, he opened his mouth to say something…and fell backwards.
 The shot echoed across the lake, but Bill was dead before he hit the water.